vektonn/vektonn/docs/how-to-use/how-to-use.md

 * VectorArrayJson - a list of vectors serialized to JSON.
 Each vector is an array of numbers of the same length specifying the coordinates of the vector.
 [File sample](https://github.com/kontur-model-ops/space-hosting/blob/master/.data-samples/vectors.json).

-* PandasDataFrameCsv - the list of vectors is specified in CSV format, in the same form as [pandas.DataFrame.to_csv](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.to_csv.html) serializes it.
+* PandasDataFrameCsv - the list of vectors, specified in CSV format, in the same form as [pandas.DataFrame.to_csv](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.to_csv.html) serializes it.
 One vector is one line, coordinates are separated by commas.
 [File sample](https://github.com/kontur-model-ops/space-hosting/blob/master/.data-samples/vectors-df.csv).

-* PandasDataFrameJson - the list of vectors is specified in JSON format, in the same form as pandas.DataFrame.to_json serializes it.
+* PandasDataFrameJson - the list of vectors, specified in JSON format, in the same form as pandas.DataFrame.to_json serializes it.
 [File sample](https://github.com/kontur-model-ops/space-hosting/blob/master/.data-samples/vectors-df.json).

 ### Metadata <a name="metadata"></a>

 A metadata file is a set of arbitrary key-value pairs.
 File format is JSON.
 See an example file [here](https://github.com/kontur-model-ops/space-hosting/blob/master/.data-samples/vectors-metadata.json).
-The correspondence between vectors and metadata from the input files is built by the index: the first vector from the file with vectors corresponds to the first record in the file with metadata.
+The correspondence between vectors and metadata from the input files is built by the index.
+The first vector from the file with vectors corresponds to the first record in the file with metadata.

 ## SH_INDEX_ALGORITHM possible values <a name="ALGORITHM"></a>